When War Comes Too Close for Comfort

 People who live in Georgian villages are mostly poor people who live self-sustaining lifestyles and are still recovering from previous conflict.
-Tbilisi looks something akin to an Eastern European city, you scratch the surface and realise that the truth is somewhat different.
+Tbilisi looks something akin to an Eastern European city but you scratch the surface and realise that the truth is somewhat different.

-The images you see on the news of bombed apartment blocks, once the fires have been extinguished, won’t be fixed, they will remain in that same state, probably for years as there is no money to fix these damages.
+The images you see on the news of bombed apartment blocks, once the fires have been extinguished, most likely won’t be fixed.
+They will remain in that same state for years as there is no money.

 Fragile is a word I would use to describe the situation in Georgia right now.
-This is country in which I lived and saw a gleam of hope for development.
+This is a country where I have seen development happening.
 I met a lot of young people with aspirations and dreams for their country and their futures.
-It would be sad to see this crippled by stupid political manoeuvres and thoughtless actions.
+It would be sad to see this crippled by stupid political manoeuvres and actions.